At least three killed as magnitude 5.5 earthquake hits Bangladesh

 The shaking lasted for 26 seconds, with its epicentre in Narsingdi’s Madhabdi district, according to the Bangladesh Meteorological Department, which recorded the magnitude as 5.7.

-Strong tremors were felt as far as the Indian city of Kolkata, more than 325km from the epicentre.
+Tremors were felt as far as the Indian city of Kolkata, more than 325km from the epicentre.

 AFP reporters there saw people fleeing offices and homes after the sudden jolt.